Discover more from The Retroist

 Check out this gameplay video for Adventures of Tron

 Did you see that!
-That’s a splash screen people!! with cycling color!!!
-It is so great that is almost makes me want to give the game an extra star.
+That’s a splash screen, people!!
+With cycling color!!!
+It is so great that it almost makes me want to give the game an extra star.
 Almost.